 - Best practices for selecting and working with advertising agencies in the modern marketing environment

 - Ways to ensure that partnerships remain healthy, productive, and strong

-For an overview of our Mini-MBA: Integrated Marketing Communications (IMC) program plus program benefits and outcomes, please click here.
+For an overview of our Mini-MBA: Brand Development & Marketing Communications program plus program benefits and outcomes, please click here.